ska-telescope/ska-data-lifecycle/docs/src/example/index.md

 ## ska-dlm python methods

 Similar to the example above, the source code below is a typical example using python methods.
+Don't forget to spin-up the DLM services first (e.g., by running `make python-pre-test` from within your DLM directory).

 ```python
 from ska_dlm import dlm_storage, dlm_ingest